leonardr/robotfindskitten-dos/README.md

 `robot200.exe` has the version number 1600000.200, and includes a unique "Play again?" feature.
 I believe it is the final released version of DOS robotfindskitten, but the source code is lost.

+The `cs32-turtle` directory contains a student project I submitted on February 24, 1997, which is similar to robotfindskitten in many ways.